Leaks Leaks — How to Find and Fix Pool Leaks: Complete Guide

 Stop — before you assume that dropping water level means you have a leak, check this simple test first to avoid wasting hundreds on unnecessary repairs.
 Fill a bucket with pool water and place it on your pool step, marking both the pool water level and bucket water level.
 After 24 hours, if the pool water dropped more than the bucket water, you've confirmed a leak.

-Based on your description of the water stabilizing at the skimmer level, you're likely dealing with a plumbing leak in the skimmer line or the skimmer itself - this is one of the most common leak locations.
+If the water stabilizes at the skimmer level, you are likely dealing with a plumbing leak in the skimmer line or the skimmer itself - this is one of the most common leak locations.

 Pinpoint the Leak Location